-The Centre for Personalised Medicine is a partnership between the Wellcome Trust Centre for Human Genetics and St Anne’s College.
+The Centre for Personalised Medicine is a partnership between the University of Oxford's Wellcome Centre for Human Genetics (WHG) and St Anne’s College, Oxford.
 It was formed as a communication and engagement vehicle for students, academics, clinicians and the public to explore the benefits and challenges of personalised medicine.

 CPM Director, Simon Leedham, is awarded the Future Leaders Prize at the 2017 CRUK Research Prizes

 13 January 2018: Stanley Ho Medical Foundation symposium, Macau

 12 February 2018: CPM Subject Family Evening on Artificial Intelligence

 18 & 19 June 2018: Resource Allocation, Ethics and the Market in Personalised Medicine conference with Ethox and HERC